Windows 11 PE Audiophile Creation Guide

 Control and Audio-PCs: Asus Mini PC PN60, Intel Core i5 8250U 1.6 GHz, 250Gb Kingston A2000 M2 NVMe SSD and 8Gb DDR4 2400 MHz RAM.

-OS: Windows Server 2019 (Standard Edition) in highly optimized Desktop mode, command prompt shell for initial setup after which mouse disconnected from Single PC, and Control and Audio-PCs run headless (monitor, keyboard and mouse disconnected)
+OS: Windows Server 2019 (Standard Edition) in highly optimized Desktop mode, command prompt shell for initial setup after which Control and Audio-PCs run headless (monitor, keyboard and mouse disconnected).

-Optimization: Audiophile Optimizer 3.0, ES66 (Network Service) on RAM Disk on Control-PC, ES65 (Local Service) on RAM Disk on Audio-PC via TrustedClean 2.88 on RAM Disk on both PCs (Default Settings, CPU Optimizer, Portable Mode).
-LE50 (Local Service) plus MC288 (Network Service) on RAM Disk via TrustedClean 2.88 on RAM Disk in Single PC (Default Settings, CPU Optimizer, Portable Mode), Process Lasso Server Edition 12.2.0.16, additional Windows processes/services stopped via registry editor, task manager and a modified CAD DSK script.
-For the full optimization procedure download my Guide for Optimizing WS2019 in a Dual or Single PC JPLAY Femto-Based System (revised 16 April 2023) from here.
+Optimization: Audiophile Optimizer 3.0, MajiorityCamisole 171 via TrustedClean 3.1b-server on RAM Disk in Audio PC (Local folder) (RAM Disk procedure and TC settings used are detailed in this guide - 8 Nov 2023), Process Lasso Server Edition 14.0.2.12, additional Windows processes/services stopped via registry editor, task manager and a modified CAD DSK script.
+For the full optimization procedure see my Guide for Optimizing WS2019 in a Dual or Single PC JPLAY Femto-Based System (revised 5 July 2023).

-Music Storage: Main Library: 6Tb Seagate HDD/Hub+6Tb Seagate HDD (all connections via 0.5m Avencore Premium USB 3.0 cables); Backups: as per Main Library (x2)
+Music Storage: Main Library: 6Tb Seagate HDD/Hub+6Tb Seagate HDD (all connections via 0.5m Avencore Premium USB 3.0 cables); Backups (x2): as per Main Library.

 Posted 13 December 2021 - 07:03 AM